-To answer that, Dani Johnson, Co-founder of RedThread Research and Head of L&D Research at Bersin by Deloitte, Deloitte Consulting, recently spoke with 3 learning leaders from Disney, AT&T, and Airbnb to learn more about their individual journeys with purchasing and implementing technology at their organizations.
+To answer that, Dani Johnson, Co-founder of RedThread Research and Head of L&D Research at Bersin by Deloitte, spoke with three learning leaders from the Walt Disney Company, AT&T, and Airbnb to learn more about their individual journeys with purchasing and implementing technology at their organizations.
 Together, they created a plan for making a business case for learning technology at your organization:

 For a monolithic-type project of large scale, Amy Rouse, former learning leader at AT&T, knew she had to find a way to streamline numerous disparate platforms and get rid of old technology to make room for what they needed.

-“We looked in a few places, including how technology was happening at the time, how HR and learning technology was happening and knew we wanted to pursue a technology that was going to help us get to that vision,” said Trout.
+“We looked in a few places, including how technology was happening at the time, how HR and learning technology were working together and we knew we wanted to pursue a technology that was going to help us get to that vision,” said Trout.

 “Being able to explain the vision to stakeholders is probably one of the most important things associated with making that business case,” added Johnson.

-- Start with a vision and keep the “end” in mind.
-Many organizations get caught up in having the latest and greatest technology.
-Instead, choose what will help you achieve your long-term vision.
+- Start with a vision: Many organizations get caught up in having the latest and greatest technology.
+Instead, choose what will help you achieve your long-term strategy and goal.

-- Create a timeline.
-This can include when you’ll turn off old technologies when you can scale up the new technology, or important events in the business that will require the use of the new technology.
+- Create a timeline: This can include when you’ll turn off old technologies, scale up the new technology, or important events in the business that will require the use of the new tool.

-- Divest before you invest.
-Know what isn’t working, get rid of the tools and platforms that are not producing ROI, and then re-allocate those resources to things that do.
+- Divest before you invest: Know what isn’t working, get rid of the tools and platforms that aren’t producing ROI and then re-allocate those resources to things that do.